fablabnk/AutomaticPlantWatering/README.md

 When all the parts are assembled correctly, the following should happen:

+0. The motor starts in the closed position (pinching the hose)
 1. The Arduino tells the servo motor to turn the cam
-2. The cam moves a cam-follower
-3. The cam follower un-pinches our silicon hose to release water from the upright bottle
+2. The cam moves a cam-follower, which un-pinches our silicon hose to the 'open-position' to release water from the upright bottle
-5. The water flows down to the plant roots and the plant is happy (maybe!)
+3. The water flows down to the plant roots and the plant is happy (maybe!)
+4. After a set amount of time, the Arduino tells the servo (and therefore cam) to move back to the closed position

 # Wiring the Servo